• Winfred Rembert

 Recognizing his talent and the power of his life story, Patsy encouraged Winfred to use leather tooling—a skill he learned in prison—to tell his story through art.
 Her belief in his vision helped propel his career and bring national attention to his vivid depictions of life in the Jim Crow South.
 Patsy also contributed to his Pulitzer Prize-winning memoir, Chasing Me to My Grave, and continues to share their shared legacy through public speaking and storytelling.

-Winfred Rembert Jr. is an artist, lecturer, and the Executor of the Rembert Estate LLC.
-During a visit to Paducah, Kentucky, he was honored with the key to the city and the establishment of the Winfred Rembert Jr. Scholarship.
+Winfred Rembert Jr. is an artist and lecturer dedicated to preserving and advancing the legacy of his late father, Winfred Rembert Sr. During a visit to Paducah, Kentucky, he was honored with the key to the city and the establishment of the Winfred Rembert Jr. Scholarship.
 In 1992, he received a certificate of appreciation from the U.S. Congress.

 He has lectured at museums across the country—including in Flint, Richmond, Hot Springs, Fort Worth, Albany, and New York City—and at academic institutions such as Tufts University, Andrew College, and Worcester State.
 Locally, his talks have reached audiences at Yale University, Wesleyan, Gateway Community College, NXTHVN, and the Connecticut State Capitol, and he has appeared on CBS This Morning.

-In May, he led a youth initiative in Los Angeles titled Being Unique Is a Gift and recently joined a panel discussion alongside Kate Capshaw (wife of Steven Spielberg).
+In May 2024, he led a youth initiative in Los Angeles titled Being Unique Is a Gift and later that year joined a panel discussion alongside Kate Capshaw (wife of Steven Spielberg). https://youtu.be/pCq6wlJOm7s?t=2450

-A passionate comic book collector, Winfred lives in Hamden, Connecticut, with his wife and children.
+A passionate comic book collector, Winfred lives in Hamden, Connecticut, with his wife, children and mother.

-Beyond her work with the Rembert Estate, Tamu is an active member of the Hamden Chamber of Commerce and serves as co-chair of its Women in Business Network as well as the Chamber Business Networking II (CBN II).
+Beyond her work with the Rembert Estate, Tamu serves as an Ambassador for the Hamden Regional Chamber of Commerce and as Co-Chair of the Chamber’s Women in Business Network, as well as Chamber Business Networking II (CBN II).

 https://hamdenregionalchamber.com/

-Her diverse background includes a career as a speech and language therapist and time as a professional volleyball player for Volleyball Club Wattignies in Lille, France.
-She is fluent in both French and American Sign Language.
+Tamu’s diverse background includes a career as a speech and language therapist and time as a professional volleyball player with Volleyball Club Wattignies in Lille, France.
+In 2007 she was inducted into the CT Women’s Volleyball Hall of Fame https://www.ctvballhall.org/category/find/year/2007/.

 Patrick Rembert is the youngest son of the acclaimed artist and storyteller Winfred Rembert and his wife Patsy Rembert.
 Born in Bridgeport, Connecticut, and raised in New Haven, Connecticut, he grew up deeply connected to his father's legacy of resilience, creativity, and civil rights advocacy.
 Now 38 years old, Patrick has forged his own path as a security officer, comedian, and public speaker.